 Where To Start

 How do you want to store your wipes?
 There are 2 different ways depending on what works best for you.
 You can store them in a waterproof container with the solution, or store them dry and add your wipe solution as you go.
 I personally found storing them with the solution easier.
+That being said however, bamboo fabric is a better choice for this because it more mould resistant.
+Damp wipes for a long period of time can accumulate mould.
+Ick!!
 I go through most of them regularly, so they aren’t just sitting wet in a container for long.

 What You'll Need: